Sectors & IndustriesConsumer CyclicalFootwear & Accessories

 Crocs (NASDAQ:CROX) is the third most undervalued shoe stock based on its Valuation Rating of B. Valuation is one of 7 Component Grades used to calculate the overall Zen Rating.

-Crocs has a valuation score of 43, which is 10 points higher than the shoe industry average of 33.
-It passed 3 out of 7 valuation due diligence checks.
+Crocs has a valuation score of 14, which is -16 points higher than the shoe industry average of 30.
+It passed 1 out of 7 valuation due diligence checks.
+Although this number is below the industry average, our proven quant model rates CROX a Valuation Rating of "B".

-Crocs's stock has dropped -17.84% in the past year.
-It has underperformed other stocks in the shoe industry by -2 percentage points.
+Crocs's stock has gained 22.74% in the past year.
+It has overperformed other stocks in the shoe industry by 20 percentage points.

 Are shoe stocks a good buy now?